PCDSandwichMan/StalkerDocker/README.md

-# StockerDocker
+# StalkerDocker
-this is an api that utilizes the express framework, handlebar template engine, and mongodb to create a crude api with an interactive UI
+this is an API that utilizes the express framework, handlebar template engine, and MongoDB to create a crude API with an interactive UI